Thukyd/azure-search-openai-hackathon/README.md

   - By default, these scripts will process the documents by splitting them into individual pages and then pass them to Azure Document Intelligence.
   - Alternatively, you can parse the documents locally and then upload them to Azure Search.
 This approach may be more cost-effective but requires additional effort.
 - Within Azure, documents are stored in Blob Storage.
 Azure Form Recognizer handles the document chunking, creating embeddings from the text.
 These embeddings, along with the text itself, are then stored in an index within Azure Search.

-#### How to deal with data which is not a PDF?

-#### Converting webpages to PDFs

-- Quick option is to save the webpage as PDF.
-Look in the slides of the Hackathon for more details and links.

-#### Other approach: Write a a custom parser

-- it's merged to the repo by now.
-In details, look again at the Hackathon slides.
-There is some documentation how this can be done.
-- There is also a [youtube video](https://www.youtube.com/live/vt7oZg4bPAQ?si=Kzh4tBtZX5Oo3I6K&t=2602) where the custom parser is explained in detail.

 ### Chatting with the Bot